Ryan McMahon Player Props: Rockies vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.05 team ERA that ranks 28th among all league pitching staffs.
+- The Royals' 5.08 team ERA ranks 28th across all MLB pitching staffs.

-- The Royals rank 15th in baseball in home runs surrendered (64 total, 1.1 per game).
+- The Royals rank 15th in baseball in home runs allowed (65 total, 1.1 per game).

-- The right-hander last appeared on Saturday against the Washington Nationals, when he threw five innings, allowing five earned runs while giving up six hits.
+- In his last time out on Sunday, the lefty threw 5 1/3 innings against the Washington Nationals, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.